DFE-Digital/teaching-vacancies/documentation/service_accounts.md

 # Service accounts
+**Note: Following guidance is outdated.
+We do not use Google accounts anymore, as we have moved to Microsoft Outlook.**

 Automated tasks should not be run by a human user for security reasons.
 Also the automation may break once the user leaves DfE and their credentials are revoked.